B4U Music

-There are four different versions of the channel being broadcast in the UK, North America, Africa, the Middle East and South Asia.
-Each feed produces a quantity of local programming which reflects the culture and tastes of the local population of the Indian diaspora and new logo on 12.12.2020.
+The channel began broadcasting in 2000 becoming the second B4U channel after B4U Movies.
+There are now four different versions of the channel being broadcast in Europe, North America, Africa, the Middle East and South Asia.
+Each feed produces a quantity of local programming which reflects the culture and tastes of the local population of the Indian diaspora.

+In Qatar the channel launched in 2009 and closed in 2019.

+Programming

+Programs include celebrity interviews, artist profiles, concerts and chart rundowns, as well as video request shows.

 Since 2008, the yearly UK Asian Music Awards have been produced and broadcast by the channel.

-Recognition
+Ratings

 B4U Music emerged as the No.1 Asian TV channel in UK ratings in January 2022.